Moline, Illinois·Community College·Official program page ↗

 Retake policy

-Contact the Black Hawk College OTA program.
+Contact the Black Hawk College OTA program for the current retake policy.

-About the Black Hawk College nursing program
+About Black Hawk College's Occupational Therapy Assistant (OTA) program

 About the HSRT exam